Logo

 Trading organizations, banking institutions, and digital markets all need to process and analyze large volumes of financial data.
 FinTech players use Python to build solutions for developing stock trading strategies, predicting changes in cryptocurrency prices, approving loans, and so on.

-Using dedicated Python libraries, you can deliver an application that can analyze large datasets, detect patterns in processed data, extract valuable insights from the processed data, and help you predict possible outcomes.
+Using dedicated Python libraries, you can deliver an application that analyzes large datasets, detects patterns in and extracts valuable insights from processed data, and helps you predict possible outcomes.

 3. Data visualization